gmarko/protocols/Smart Contract Design.md

 How it works:

 1. Check that there exists a forced withdrawal request that matches (accountID and token).
-2. Check that the withdrawal request already expired on MAX_AGE_FORCED_REQUEST_UNTIL_WITHDRAW_MODE (15 days).
+2. Check that the withdrawal request already expired on `MAX_AGE_FORCED_REQUEST_UNTIL_WITHDRAW_MODE` (15 days).
 3. Set the current timestamp as the start time of Exodus Mode.
-4. There is a function "isInWithdrawalMode" to check whether the exchange is in Exodus Mode((internally, checks withdrawalModeStartTime > 0)
+4. There is a function `isInWithdrawalMode` to check whether the exchange is in Exodus Mode((internally, checks withdrawalModeStartTime > 0)

 #### Function "withdrawFromMerkleTree"

-The function "withdrawFromMerkleTree" is used to withdraw funds in Exodus Mode.
+The function `withdrawFromMerkleTree` is used to withdraw funds in Exodus Mode.

 ```
 function withdrawFromMerkleTree(MerkleProof merkleProof)